tong-woo/StreamDQ-Experiment/README.md

 cd target
 kotlin -cp streamdqexp-0.0.1-SNAPSHOT.jar com.tong.streamdqexp.OverheadExperimentApp -p /Users/wutong/Desktop/experiment/dataset/reddit_posts/20M_reddit_posts.csv -s 1000
 ```

 For wiki click stream:

 ```bash
 cd target
 kotlin -cp streamdqexp-0.0.1-SNAPSHOT.jar com.tong.streamdqexp.OverheadExperimentApp -p /Users/wutong/Desktop/experiment/dataset/ClickStream/5M_clickstream_enwiki-2023-04.csv -s 1000
 ```

+## Window size experiment

+For this one, we run an anomaly detection program on the same aggregation constraint as well as same
+strategy,
+on windows size 10, 100, 1000, 10000, 100000, collect the run time

+We can reuse the experiment script in [run time experiment](#run-time-experiment)

+## Influence of anomaly detection check number in verification suite on run time experiment
+Script to be added...

+In this experiment, we want to measure the influence of anomaly detection check number in
+the verification suite on run time

+action: For a same dataset. we add 1, 2, 3, 4, 5 anomaly checks with different strategies in the
+verification suite separately,
+and measure the run time